|Title:||University of Connecticut Age Act Committee: Policy and Procedures|

 b.
 The location and relevant dates and time;

 c.
-The purpose and nature of the program and service;
+The purpose and nature of the program, service, or activity;

 d.
 A general understanding of the day-to-day workings of the program, service, or activity;